Man allegedly sets fire at ex-girlfriend’s Beulah home after break-up

 “Contact was made with the homeowner, who confirmed the residence was not occupied at the fire.
 She also advised that she believed that the fire was set intentionally by an ex-boyfriend because he had been harassing her recently,” said Lee County investigator Jimmy Taylor.

-The ex-boyfriend, 24-year-ole Tyler Carl Bullard from Lagrange, Georgia, was contacted by deputies in the area and was arrested for Public Intoxication and transported to the Lee County Jail.
+The ex-boyfriend, 24-year-old Tyler Carl Bullard from Lagrange, Georgia, was contacted by deputies in the area and was arrested for Public Intoxication and transported to the Lee County Jail.

 “Lee County Investigators interviewed Bullard, who admitted to breaking into the mobile home and setting the fire because he was angry at the victim for ending their relationship,” said Taylor.